darshangujraticodes/NodeJS-Practice/mongodb/mongodb-practice.md

 ### Database Operation

 1. create database
+   syntax : use database_name;

 ```
-use database_name
-eg. use student
+use student
 ```

 2. Display all database

 ```
-show dbs || show databases
+show dbs
+or
+show databases;
 ```

 Note : if you have created then too it wont show in show dbs untill and unless it has collection inside db.